ravenOSS/Vue-native-geolocation/geoIssues.md

 7. **Revised code example** [Vue-native-geolocation](https://github.com/ravenOSS/Vue-native-geolocation)

-8. **General**
+8. **General Note**
-   Expo app and/or Expo server frequently require restart for state reset Presently getting DatePicker and TimePicker warnings for new merged packages.
+  - Expo app and/or Expo server frequently require restart for state reset
+  - Presently getting DatePicker and TimePicker warnings for new merged packages.
-   Fix: Haven't found one yet.
+  - Fix: Haven't found one yet.

 *Please review and comment.
 I can attempt PR if accepted*